osrf/collision-benchmark/README.md

 ### Transfering a world state

-The tutorial in the file *transfer_world_state.cc* shows how to use the basic interface of **PhysicsWorldBase** to load a world form an SDF file.
+The tutorial in the file [transfer_world_state.cc](https://github.com/JenniferBuehler/collision-benchmark/blob/devel-2/tutorials/transfer_world_state.cc) shows how to use the basic interface of **PhysicsWorldBase**.
+It demonstartes how to load worlds form an SDF file and set the worlds to a certain state: two worlds will be loaded, then the state from one is read, and the other world is set to the same state.

-Two worlds are loaded: The first world loaded in Gazebo is going to be the one which will be displayed with gzclient.
+The first world is going to be the one which will be displayed with *gzclient* (which always displays the first world that that was loaded).
 This will be the empty world to start with.
-The second world created will be loaded with the rubble world, which is a world with quite a bit of movement in it, as the rubble collapses.
+The second world will be loaded with the rubble world (*worlds/rubble.world*), which is a world with quite a bit of movement in it, as you can watch the rubble collapse.

-Then, we want to see how we can use a *world state* object to set the world to a certain state.
+Then, we want to see how we can use a *world state* to set the world to a certain state.
 To do this, we will first get the state of the rubble world, and set the empty world to the same state after a number of iterations.
 So while you are looking at the first world with gzclient, it should switch to show the rubble world after a while.